anuloo/haymarket-ui-test/README.md

 so the slides div position had to be absolute and the parent had to relative.
 Step 3 the slides div position had to be relative and all components position inside are set to absolute for layering support.

+Step 3 for the tracker i just used a simple unordered list of 4 items and added a selected class to the one is currently selected.
+Its simple the slide is currenly visible shows the right circle in colour blue.